 Here’s the simple, two step calculation to find what a great response rate is for you:

-Read, and implement all the advice in this guide.
+- Read, and implement all the advice in this guide.

-The response rate you just got is a good response rate.
+- The response rate you just got is a good response rate.

 Wait.
 Don’t get cross.
 We’re deadly serious about this.
 Very often we meet people who are stressed about their response rate, but it really, truly, honestly doesn’t matter that much.
 And we’ll explain why.

 Satisfaction Surveys are not Market Research